 Accessibility can mean different things to different people.
 It can range from a wheelchair ramp and wider doorways to something as simple as a special doorbell.
-An accessible home is one that enables an occupant with disabilities do what he or she wants and needs to do, as independently as possible.
+An accessible home enables an occupant with disabilities to do what he or she wants and needs to do, as independently as possible.

 If you’re a service member or veteran with disabilities that require adapting your home to make it accessible, these government and community resources can help you with financial assistance and technical advice.

 Visit these sites for federal, state and local government assistance:

 - Department of Veterans Affairs provides loans and grants to adapt the homes of disabled veterans to make them accessible or to help them buy accessible homes.

 - Department of Housing and Urban Development 203(k) Rehab Program is a mortgage insurance program to help homeowners rehabilitate properties and low-income individuals buy homes and rehabilitate them.
 Eligible improvements include modifications for accessibility.

 - USA.gov provides comprehensive information and resources for a wide range of federal government disability services.

 - State and Local Government on the Net lists thousands of official websites for state agencies and city and county governments.
 This includes lists by state on military and veteran sites, grant sites and more.